 Today our guests still continue to be just that – ladies who are succesful in their own field.
 May was involved in the lunch for the next 35 years until she and Bill were tragically killed in a car accident.

 We have supported a wide range of charities, often medically associated, and most of them touching all our lives in some way.
 The support we have provided for each charity has not only been financial, but also helped to raise awareness of their work.

 Over the years our guest speakers have educated and inspired us with their vast range of life experiences.
 We have welcomed ladies as diverse as Ruth Davidson, Dame Sue Black, Ena and Audrey Baxter, Winnie Ewing, Mamie and Sally Magnusson, The Calendar Girls, Jean Muir CBE, Kirsty Wark, Baroness Helena Kennedy QC, The Lord Advocate Elish Angiolini QC and Muriel Gray.

 We have listened with rapt attention to experts from the worlds of academia, haute cuisine, the judiciary, cosmetics, the Salvation Army, pathology, pharmaceuticals, fashion, politics, interior design, show jumping, fine art, the armed and prison services, nursing and medical, the arts and atomic energy, to list but a few.

-The programme has changed little since it was first thought of some 60 years ago but our guests enjoy the opportunity of creating new and interesting companionships and always create a convivial atmosphere.
+The programme has changed little since it was first thought of some 60 years ago, but our guests enjoy the opportunity of creating new and interesting connections and always create a convivial atmosphere.

 We would love our lunch to continue to grow in popularity and impact as a tribute to all the inspirational women who have contributed to it.